 - senior management should be responsible for managing fraud risks, overseeing, owning and regularly reviewing the control framework’s effectiveness

-Fraudsters and rogue intermediaries use their experience and knowledge of the market, plus loop holes, differing lending criteria, and checks and balances in the underwriting process.
+Fraudsters and rogue intermediaries use their experience and knowledge of the market to identify and exploit loop holes, such as differing lending criteria or gaps in any checks and balances in the underwriting process.
 You must make sure your firm is not solely targeted because of easily exploitable flaws in your processes.

 We hold lenders responsible for weak fraud controls and will forcefully pursue any poor systems and controls by supervising more intensively and using enforcement action where appropriate.